 It can be a little trickier to spot the signs of withdrawal in someone who is in early addiction.
 But, it’s worth keeping in mind that withdrawals can be similar to flu symptoms such as sweating, goosebumps, stomach pains, and swings in body temperature.
 These signs will become apparent in the morning if they’ve used the night before.

 People who are addicted to heroin will go to extreme lengths to hide their problem.
 But, if they assume that you don’t know what you’re looking for, they may leave stuff lying around.

 Things to look out for include pieces of aluminum foil, small baggies, pipes, needles, spoons, and gum wrappers with burn marks.
 Also keep your eyes peeled for anything that might be used as a tourniquet such as a belt, shoelace, or a piece of string.

 You might find certain items going missing such as jewelry.
 People who are addicted to heroin get desperate for money and they would even steal from their loved ones.

 Addiction is not a sign of moral failure or weakness, it can affect anyone regardless of their age, color, weight, place of birth, or hair color.

 Research has given us a broader understanding of addiction nowadays.
 We know that it is possible to treat addiction so that people can lead fruitful and more productive lives.

-If you think a loved one is addicted to heroin you must understand that you can’t fix them yourself.
+If you have a loved one who is a heroin addict you must understand that you can’t fix them yourself.
 However, there are things you can do to help the situation.